-In a fourth ballot, as four additional members of the ICC, the representatives of the Continental Coordinating Committees are elected (preferably the main coordinators), who are suggested from the ranks of the CCCs elected by the Continental Conferences.
-All of them have a deputy, who can take part in meetings entitled to vote in place of the CCC-Continental Coordinator.
+In a fourth ballot, as four additional members of the ICC, the representatives of the Continental Coordinating Committees (preferably the Continental Coordinators) and their deputies are elected.
+They are suggested from the ranks of the CCCs elected by the Continental Conferences.

 These members of the ICC will be proposed to the World Conference by the respective parties and organizations and elected by it.
 The respective parties and organizations to which the elected ICC members belong take the collective responsibility for the performance of tasks of the members in the ICC.

 Each member organization can also recall its member from the ICC for serious reasons and replace him/her accordingly.
 However, he/she must belong to the same organization and an explicit, written authorization by the leadership of the respective party or organization must be submitted.

 Each continent should be represented by at least one representative in the ICC.
 The Continental Conferences each send a representative to the ICC, who must be confirmed by her/his party or organization.
 They also determine a deputy in reserve, who also must be confirmed as well.

 The ICC works on the instructions of the World Conference and to implement its decisions.
 It cannot make any decisions on fundamental principles and political main questions.
 However, in connection with the coordination of the common work of the ICOR members, the ICC has the duty to work out declarations and proposals for the practical work of the member organizations and, if necessary, to bring them to a decision by a consultative procedure.